 1. Features - Coded and Bundled

 WordPress themes, for those who are unaware, give you a complete ‘remodel’ of your front-end user interface.
-This means that there is more to themes than just colors, fonts, icons, layouts, etc.
+This means that there is more to themes than just colors (e.g. check out the color scheme of this local physical therapy in Washington DC site - do you like its color scheme?), fonts, icons, layouts, etc.

 Many niche-specific themes will come with some special features either hardcoded within the theme or as custom/3rd party plugins that are bundled with the theme.
 A great example is JobMonster, a directory theme which has the listing feature hardcoded.
 There are also many premium themes that pack Visual Composer plugin (lets you customize your theme’s minute details – colors, layouts, icons, fonts, etc.).